 Sipalay is one of the bigger cities in Negros Occidental, located in the island’s south-west.
 If you’ve just come from Siquijor or Bohol, there’s a good chance you’ll be arriving in Dumaguete.
-Otherwise, your journey to Sipalay will begin in Bacolod.
+Otherwise, your journey to the tourist spots of Sipalay will begin in Bacolod.

 There’s no airport in Sipalay.
 You’ll understand when you visit.
 Your best two options are Dumaguete-Sibulan Airport and Bacolod-Silay Airport.